15 Email Campaign Examples to Create High-Converting Campaigns

 Welcome series email campaign examples

-A welcome email series helps make your new subscribers feel appreciated and wanted.
+A welcome email series helps make new subscribers feel appreciated and wanted.
 It’s an introduction to your brand and your opportunity to show your generous, giving side.

-What do I mean by that?
+What do we mean by that?

 Your subscribers have given you something of value: their contact information.
 If you abuse it, they will turn against you.